AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

   ![Snowboy dina](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Images/snowboy_dina.png)
   **Note:** the problem was that I used the wrong port.
 Instead of  1883, I used 1880.

- Also, this part was using in Rosemary final project node.
+ Also, this part was used in Rosemary final project node.
   ![Snowboy light](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Images/lightVoice.png)
   ```javascript
   var status = msg.payload;